Comparing BERT against traditional machine learning text classification: Introduction

 Generally, linguistic approaches consist in applying a series of rules, which are designed by linguistic experts \cite{khurana2017natural}.
 An example of linguistic approach can be found at \cite{hutto2014vader}.
-The advantage of these type of approaches over ML based approaches is that they do not use that they do not need large amounts of data.
+The advantage of these type of approaches over ML based approaches is that they do not need large amounts of data.
 Regarding ML based approaches, they usually have a statistical base \cite{khurana2017natural}.
-We can find many examples of these type of approaches: BERT model \cite{devlin2018bert}, Transformers \cite{vaswani2017attention}, GloVe \cite{pennington2014glove}, etc.\\
+We can find many examples of these type of approaches: BERT \cite{devlin2018bert}, Transformers \cite{vaswani2017attention}, etc.\\

 Another issue with traditional NLP approaches is multilingualism \cite{bikel2012multilingual}.
 We can design rules for a given language, but sentence structure, and even the alphabet, may change from one language to another, resulting in the need to design new rules.
 Some approaches such as the Universal Networking Language (UNL) standard \cite{uchida2001universal} try to circumvent this issue, but the multilingual resource is hard to build and requires experts on the platform.
 Another problem with UNL approaches and related ones, would be that, given a specific language, the different forms of expression, i.e. the way we write in, for example, Twitter, is very different from the way we write a more formal document, such as a research paper \cite{farzindar2015natural}.